jainaman224/Algo_Ds_Notes/Floyd_Cycle_Detection_Algorithm/README.md

 # Flyod's_Cycle_Detection

-The name already give idea about the algorithm , It determines if a singly linked list is circular and if it is,  It is going to return the node where the cycle begins
+Floyd's cycle-finding algorithm is a pointer algorithm that uses only two pointers, which move through the sequence at different speeds.
+It determines if a singly linked list is circular and if it is,  It is going to return the node where the cycle begins
 It was invented by **Robert W. Floyd** in late 1960s.
 The algorithm is also popularly known as **The Tortoise and the Hare (Floyd’s Algorithm)**

-## Complexity

-Time Complexity - O(N) , N :- Length of List <br/>
-Space Complexity - O(1)

 ## Algorithm